egoist/docup/docs/README.md

 Simply put all your files in `docs` folder on `master` branch, or root directory on the `gh-pages` branch.

-Don't forget to `.nojekyll` file to tell GitHub to treat it as a normal static website.
+Don't forget to add `.nojekyll` file to tell GitHub to treat it as a normal static website.

 ## API